ellysh/bash-programming-from-scratch/manuscript/BashScripting/loop-operators.md

 find ~/Documents -name "*.pdf" -exec rm {} \;
 ```

-In this case, `find` calls the `rm` utility several times.
+Here `find` calls the `rm` utility several times.
 It passes the next found file on each call.
-It means that the `find` utility executes a loop.
-The loop ends when all the files found have been processed.
+It means that the `find` utility executes the loop implicitly.
+The loop ends when `find` finishes the processing of all found files.

 The `du` utility is another example of the repetition of commands.
-The utility estimates the amount of disk space used on the disks.
-It has an optional parameter.
-The parameter sets the path where the estimation starts.
+The utility estimates the amount of occupied disk space.
+It has one optional parameter.
+The parameter sets the path to start the estimation.

-You can call `du` like this, for example:
+Here is an example of the `du` call:
 {line-numbers: false, format: Bash}
 ```
 du ~/Documents
 ```

-Here the utility recursively traverses all `~/Documents` subdirectories.
-It adds the size of each file found to the final result.
-This way, incrementing the result value repeats over and over again.
+Here the utility traverses all `~/Documents` subdirectories recursively.
+It adds the size of each found file to the final result.
+This way, incrementing the result repeats several times.

-The `du` utility has an internal loop.
+The `du` utility performs the loop implicitly.
 It traverses over all files and subdirectories.
-There are the same actions on each loop iteration.
+It does the same actions on each loop iteration.
 The only difference is the checked file system object.

 Repetition of operations happens in mathematical calculations often.
 A canonical example is the calculation of [**factorial**](https://en.wikipedia.org/wiki/Factorial).
 The factorial of the number N is a multiplication of natural numbers from 1 to N inclusive.